55 Central provides a broad suite of client centred supports to people who are homeless or at risk of becoming so. This includes following:

 Activate Mental Health is a dynamic mental health initiative that promotes the importance of community & social connection for positive mental health & wellbeing.
 Established in 2016 as the Perth Active Depression Support Group, the group has grown and continues to assist its members in improving their mental health through dynamic social activities.

-Acceptance – we provide a safe and inclusive environment for our members to be socially engaged irrespective of their background,
+Community: we provide a welcoming and inclusive platform for our members to feel connected and valued.

 We hope to see you out in the community!

 ADHD WA, formerly known as LADS – Learning and Attentional Disorder Society of WA, is a support, information and advocacy agency, founded in 1993 for people with ADHD and associated conditions.
 We work with children, teenagers, and adults living with learning differences, their families and partners.
 We also support those who treat, teach and work with people living with ADHD.

 Provides systemic and individual advocacy to support the rights of older people and people with disabilities.
 Advocates empower clients with information and provide options so they can make decisions based on well informed choices.